WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 **Example**

-[warning] The folder that is blue can be used. [/warning] This sentence describes a specific blue folder that can be used.
+[warning] The folder that is blue can be used. [/warning] This sentence describes a specific blue folder that can be used. *That* introduces a restrictive clause and isn't preceded by a comma.

-[tip] The folder, which is blue can be used. [/tip] This sentence describes a blue folder from a group of folders can be used.
+[tip] The folder, which is blue can be used. [/tip] This sentence describes a blue folder from a group of folders can be used. *Which* introduces a non-restrictive clause and is preceded by a comma.

 ## Pronouns and collective nouns